Interfaces¶

 | Attachments | No |

-Naming: The copy gets " - copy" appended to both name and Interface ID.
+Naming: The copy gets " - copy" appended to both the name and the Interface ID.

 Version Migration (from Application versioning)¶